ArthurSudbrackIbarra/cloney-documentation/docs/creators/accessing-template-variables.md

 <p>HTTPS is enabled.</p>
 ```

+!!! note ""

-**PS**: It's important to mention that, although this example uses HTML, you can use Cloney variables in any type of file.
+    It's important to mention that, although this example uses HTML, you can use Cloney variables in any type of file.
 This includes YAML, JSON, Markdown, and even source code files.